 Palm Beach: Summer or winter, feel like you are at an island paradise at this water park in Nurnberg http://www.palm-beach.de/

-Europa Park: This popular theme and amusement park is great for families and is another great place to consider year around, but might be a better weekend option depending on where in Bavaria you are starting from due to distance.
+Europa Park: This popular theme and amusement park is great for families and is another great place to consider year-round, but it might be a better weekend option depending on where in Bavaria you are starting from due to distance since it is not IN Bavaria.
 They even have this amazing looking campground if you really want to go all out!

 Whether you are looking for the best towns in Bavaria, a good Bier Garten, outdoor adventures or a delicious schnitzel, there are so many things to do in beautiful Bavaria!
 What are your local favorites?

 Day Trips In and Near Bavaria by Train